-Inroads into judicial discretion were made in 2003 by the requirement for the courts to exercise so-called structured discretion, when deciding the reasonableness of granting a possession order based on behaviour (Housing Act 1985, s85A).
+Inroads into judicial discretion were made in 2003 by the requirement for the courts to exercise so-called structured discretion, when deciding the reasonableness of granting a possession order based on behaviour (Housing Act 1985, s.85A).
 The provision, which directs the court to consider the effect of the behaviour on neighbours, may be understood as an expression of disquiet about pro-tenant judicial bias.
 Nevertheless, it seems that this semi-constrained judicial involvement still presented a barrier to the government’s anti-social behaviour agenda (Smith and George 1997).
 The response was therefore to create a raft of new tenancy types allowing landlords to evict ‘problem’ tenants with less rigorous judicial oversight.
-The first of these is a probationary tenancy (Housing Act 1996, s124), whose policy purpose was explained as being to allow landlords to terminate the tenancies of ‘the minority of tenants who do not behave responsibly’ (Department of Environment 1995, p44).
+The first of these is a probationary tenancy (Housing Act 1996, s.124), whose policy purpose was explained as being to allow landlords to terminate the tenancies of ‘the minority of tenants who do not behave responsibly’ (Department of the Environment 1995, p.44).
 Writing in this journal in 1997, Smith and George presciently hypothesised that the ‘hidden agenda’ of these new tenancies was ‘an assault on security of tenure in its own right’ (Smith and George 1997, p315).
-The logic of the probationary tenancy was subsequently extended to create the new demoted tenancy which can be applied to existing tenants (Housing Act 1985, s82A, inserted by the Anti-social Behaviour Act 2003, s14(2)).
+The logic of the probationary tenancy was subsequently extended to create the new demoted tenancy which can be applied to existing tenants (Housing Act 1985, s.82A, inserted by the Anti-social Behaviour Act 2003, s.14(2)).
 These latter tenancies are at least less draconian because greater substantive judicial input is required for their creation (Housing Act 1985, s82A(4)(b)).
-Landlords’ arsenals were further strengthened by the introduction of the Family Intervention Tenancy (Housing and Regeneration Act 2008 s297) and, most recently, a mandatory ground of possession because of anti-social behaviour (Housing Act 1985, s84A inserted by the Anti-social Behaviour, Crime and Policing Act 2014 c.
-12 Pt 5 s.94(1)).
+Landlords’ arsenals were further strengthened by the introduction of the Family Intervention Tenancy (Housing and Regeneration Act 2008 s.297) and, most recently, a mandatory ground of possession because of anti-social behaviour (Housing Act 1985, s84A inserted by the Anti-social Behaviour, Crime and Policing Act 2014 c.
+12 Pt.
+5 s.94(1)).
 Thus, far-reaching regulatory intervention provides landlords with extensive and potentially oppressive powers to evict problematic tenants and their families, without a full judicial process.

 As already mentioned, social housing providers (Private Registered Providers) now play an increasingly important role as providers and managers of below-market housing.
 These quasi-public housing organisations occupy a curious and sometimes uneasy position between the public and private sectors (McDermont, 2010), and exhibit attributes of the public, private and voluntary sectors (Crook and Kemp 2019).
-Despite being one-step removed from local authority landlords, they are regulated by the same body and subject to the same performance standards (Housing and Regeneration Act 2008, Part 2).
+Despite being one step removed from local authority landlords, they are regulated by the same body and subject to the same performance standards (Housing and Regeneration Act 2008, Part 2).
 These standards require them to have policies concerning reporting and responding to anti-social behaviour, as well as obliging them to work in partnership with local authorities (Regulator of Social Housing, Neighbourhood and Community Standard, updated 2 April 2024).
 Unsurprisingly, therefore, their powers of eviction are equivalent to those described for local authorities, albeit under different legislation.
 The reform of the PRS through the Renters’ Rights Bill 2025, which is discussed below, will diminish social landlords’ housing-based anti-social behaviour powers.
 Specifically, they will lose the ability to create the equivalent of introductory and demoted tenancies.
 There has been surprisingly little reaction from their representative body – the Housing Federation – to the loss of these powers in its submissions to the Bill Committee.
 It is therefore possible that they have been little used.
 Unfortunately, official data sources are insufficiently granular to know how they are used or their effectiveness in dealing with anti-social behaviour.